keithb-b/learning-alloy/Vehicleg.md

     ,doors: some Door
     ,doorAt: locations one -> one doors
     ,fob: disj one RemoteFob
+    ,zones: some Zone
+    ,locationsByZones: zones one -> some locations
+    ,doorsInZone: zones one -> some doors
 }{
     doors = Location.doorAt
     doors.lockState = {Locked} or doors.lockState = {Unlocked}
+    doorsInZone = locationsByZones.doorAt
 }
 ```
 ### Actions